2 Days in Ubud, Bali

 Lunch and Rain in Ubud

-After the rice fields and Tirta Empul temple, we gained a healthy appetite and stopped at a vegan restaurant on the way back to our B&B. There was a long wait but the food was fabulous.
+After the rice fields and Tirta Empul temple, we gained a healthy appetite and stopped at a vegan restaurant on the way back to our B&B. There was a long wait, but the food was fabulous.

 In the middle of lunch, a torrential downpour started.
 We had heard about the rain in Bali and were glad we got to witness it.
-It delayed our lunch for quite some time as there was no way we safely could have ridden our scooter in this weather.
+It delayed our lunch for quite some time, as there was no way we could have safely ridden our scooter in this weather.

 The busy streets of Ubud, Bali